Lenny Kravitz to receive Hollywood Walk of Fame star

-Lenny Kravitz is set to receive his Walk of Fame star next week, shortly after he accepted the Music Icon award at the 2024 People’s Choice Awards.
+Lenny Kravitz is set to receive his Walk of Fame star shortly after he accepted the Music Icon award at the 2024 People’s Choice Awards.

-“I kept going back to that word icon.
-And it means a lot of things to a lot of people.
-But to me, it means you’ve made an indelible mark by being who God created you to be,” Kravitz said during his speech.

-Kravitz will soon be honored with the 2,774th star on the Hollywood Walk of Fame under the recording category.
+Special guests Denzel Washington and Kravitz's daughter, Zöe Kravitz will be part of the ceremony at 11:30 a.m.
+Tuesday.
+The star is in front of the Capitol Records Tower.
+Kravitz is being honored with the 2,774th star on the Hollywood Walk of Fame under the recording category.

 “With this star on the Hollywood Walk of Fame, Lenny Kravitz's contributions to the entertainment industry will be forever immortalized and celebrated.
 It serves as a testament to his exceptional talent, dedication, and significant impact on popular culture,” said Ana Martinez, producer of the Hollywood Walk of Fame.